 In our last article, we have discussed what are the financial statements and what it contains.
-In this article, we will tell you what you should look for in the financial statements before investing in stocks.
+In this article, we will tell you what you should look for in the financial statements before buying stocks.

 We have four sections to a company’s financial statements;